satyamp18/satyamp18/README.md

 # Hi there! 👋 I'm Satyam

 ## About Me
-Software Developer passionate about creating efficient and scalable solutions.
+Software Developer passionate about creating efficient, scalable solutions and also learning AI-ML.
 I love to explore new technologies and contribute to open-source projects.

 ### 🔭 What I'm Working On
 - Currently working on personal development projects